Books by Indigenous Authors

 – David A. Robertson for CBC.

-This list is by no means an exhaustive one, so please feel free send us your suggestions if we have missed any books you feel provide an essential perspective or insight by an Indigenous author that should be included in this list.
+This list is by no means exhaustive, so please feel free to contact us and send us your suggestions if we have missed any books by Indigenous authors that provide an essential perspective or insight and should be included in it.

 Have we missed any of your favourites?